alBrnd/breithorn-toy-project-CORDS/README.md

 ---

-This README provides an overview of the glacier mass balance model, instructions for running the model, descriptions of the key functions, and example usage.
+This README provides an overview of the glacier mass balance model, instructions for running the model and tests, descriptions of the key functions, and example usage.
 Adjust the example and function details to fit the specifics of your implementation if necessary.